 Recordkeeping.
 You should keep records of your work-related expenses.
-Also, if your dependent or spouse is not able to care for himself or herself, your records should show both the nature and length of the disability.
+Also, if your de-RECORDS pendent or spouse is not able to care for himself or herself, your records should show both the nature and length of the disability.
 Other records you should keep to support your claim for the credit are described earlier under Provider Identification Test.